vedaldi/practical-object-category-detection/doc/instructions.md

     w, hogCellSize, scales) ;
 ```

+## Part 5: Train your own object detector

+**Skip on fast track**

+In this last part, you will learn your own object detector.
+To this end, open and look at `exercise5.m`.
+You will need to prepare the following data:

+### Step 5.1: Preparing the training data

+* A folder `data/myPositives` containing files `image1.jpeg`, `image2.jpeg`, ..., each containing a single cropped occurence of the target object.
+These crops can be of any size, but should be roughly square.
+* A folder `data/myNegatives` containing images `image1.jpeg`, `image2.jpeg`, ..., that *do not* contain the target object at all.
+* A test image `data/myTestImage.jpeg` containing the target object.
+This should not be one of the training images.

+Run the code in `example5.m` to check that your training data looks right.

+> **Task:** Understand the limitations of this simple detector and choose a target object that has a good chance of being learnable.

+**Hint:** Note in particular that object instances must be similar and roughly aligned

+### Step 5.2: Learn the model

+Use the supplied code to learn an SVM model for your object using hard negative mining as in [Stage 4.1](#stage4.1).

+### Step 5.3: Test the model

+Use the supplied code to evaluate the SVM model on a test image and visualize the result as in [Stage 2.1](#stage2.1).

+> **Task:** Make sure you get sensible results.
+Go back to step 5.1 if needed and ajdust your data.

+**Hint:** For debugging purposes, try using one of your training images as test.
+Does it work at least in this case?

    [^nn]: This is part of the MatConvNet toolbox for convolutional neural networks.
 Nevertheless, there is no neural network discussed here.